Review · Other Supplements

 What Unlock Your Glutes actually is

-Unlock Your Glutes is an $11 digital glute-training program built around something the creator calls the “GM3” method.
-The core deliverable is a PDF guide with exercise photos, a video library of 10-minute follow-along routines, and a couple of bonus PDFs.
-It’s sold through ClickBank.
+A $11 digital glute-training program built around something the creator calls the “GM3” method.
+The sales page says it’s 238% more effective than squats for glute activation, based on a Journal of Applied Biomechanics study.
+The actual program is a PDF guide with exercise photos, a video library of 10-minute follow-along routines, and a couple of bonus PDFs.
+It’s sold through ClickBank with a 60-day refund window.

-The underlying idea — that many people have underactive glutes and benefit from specific activation work before heavier lifting — is legitimate exercise science.
+The core idea — that most people have underactive glutes and need specific activation work before heavy lifting — is legitimate exercise science.
 The execution is a mix of that science and a lot of marketing padding.
-What you’re buying is a simple, sensible starter program wrapped in a blockbuster sales page.
+The program is not a scam; it’s just a simple product dressed up in a blockbuster sales page.

 What you actually get